spectrocloud/librarium/docs/docs-content/user-management/authentication/switch-tenant.md

 tags: ["user-management", "users", "tenants"]
 ---

-You can switch between tenants in Palette to access resources and manage configurations in different tenants.
+You can switch between tenants in Palette to access resources and manage configurations in different tenants without having to log in again.
 This feature is available to both self-hosted Palette, VerteX, and Palette SaaS.

 ## Prerequisites